 8. the most important one: cost of changing the business operations and process to suit the cloud environment.

 Obviously, it would not be free of cost for an established business to leave the existing setup and move to a new one.
 But if these costs can be offset in the long run and can bring about savings it is worth spending time and money on it.
-But as the cloud computing technology is in the infant stage, there are lots of changes happening with regard to the services offered and the pricing structure.
-We would suggest you to not to enter into long term contracts in terms of volumes and time period.
+But as cloud computing technology is in the infant stage, there are lots of changes happening with regard to the services offered and the pricing structure.
+We would suggest you not enter into long term contracts in terms of volumes and time period.